-Most of the structures at this re-creation of an early-19th-century bayou settlement were moved here to create an representative "village."
-They actually represent a broad range of Acadian architectural styles, and the rustic general store, blacksmith shop, and chapel are replicas.
+Most of the structures at this re-creation of an early-19th-century bayou settlement were moved here to construct a representative "village."
+They actually represent a broad range of Acadian architectural styles, and the rustic general store, smithy, and chapel are replicas.
 The park is on 10 wooded acres, with a meandering bayou crisscrossed by wooden footbridges.
 Each house is decorated with antique furnishings.
-The weeks in December before Christmas bring "Noel Acadian au Village," with later hours, musicians, food, and buildings covered in lights.
+The weeks before Christmas bring "Noel Acadien au Village," with longer hours, musicians, food, and buildings covered in festive lights.